-One serving of this Roasted Garlic Avocado Hummus contains 205 calories and less than five grams of net carbs.
-You can log it as two Healthy Fats in your South Beach Diet Tracker app.
+One serving of this Roasted Garlic Avocado Hummus contains 205 calories.
 Serve this dreamy cashew hummus with your favorite chopped vegetables or over a low carb salad.
 You could even use it as a sauce for low-carb pasta, chicken or steak!
 Check out these nine low carb pasta swaps for some inspiration. >

 Avocado makes this hummus even more rich and creamy!
 We love this green fruit for its versatility and impressive nutritional profile.
 Why else would we feature it in so many of our low-carb recipes?
 Check out some of our favorite avocado treats below:

 - 3-Step Avocado Egg Salad Lettuce Wraps >

 - No-Bake Key Lime and Avocado Cheesecake >

 - 2-Step Creamy Avocado Pesto Zucchini Noodles >

 - Baked Avocado Fries with Chipotle Garlic Dip >

 For even more recipes like this one, check out the book The New Keto-Friendly South Beach Diet written by the creator of the South Beach Diet, Arthur Agatston, M.D.